Kenneth Calman: Early life

 Kenneth Calman was born on 25 December 1941 to Grace Douglas Don and Arthur McIntosh Calman.
 He was educated at Allan Glen's School and the University of Glasgow.
-He began medical training and took an intercalated BSc in biochemistry while studying for his MB ChB, the general medical degree.
+He began medical training and graduated with an intercalated BSc degree in biochemistry in 1964 while studying for his MB ChB, the general medical degree that he completed in 1967.
 He undertook a PhD in dermatology and also received an MD with Honours in organ preservation.

-He became Hall Fellow and Lecturer in Surgery at the University in 1969, and between 1972–74, was a clinical research fellow at the Chester Beatty Research Institute in London, funded by the Medical Research Council.

-In 1974, he was appointed to the Chair of Clinical Oncology and became Dean of Postgraduate Medicine at The University of Glasgow in 1984.

 Career

+Calman became Hall Fellow and lecturer in surgery at the University of Glasgow in 1969, and between 1972 and 1974, was a clinical research fellow at the Chester Beatty Research Institute in London, funded by the Medical Research Council.

+In 1974, Calman was appointed to the new chair of clinical oncology at the University of Glasgow at the age of 32 years.
+He became dean of postgraduate medicine at the University of Glasgow in 1984.

-Calman was appointed Chief Medical Officer for Scotland, at the Scottish Office in 1989.
-He was then appointed Chief Medical Officer for England, by the United Kingdom government, at the Department of Health in 1991–98, a period that included the BSE crisis.
+Calman was appointed chief medical officer for Scotland, at the Scottish Office in 1989.
+He was then appointed chief medical officer for England in 1991, by the United Kingdom government, at the Department of Health in 1991.
+He was in post until 1998, a period that included the BSE crisis.

-He was the UK Representative at the World Health Organisation and chaired its Executive Committee 1988/9.
+He was the UK representative at the World Health Organization and chaired its executive committee in 1988–1989.

-In 1998, he was appointed Vice-Chancellor and Warden of Durham University.
-His time as vice-chancellor saw the expansion and integration of the campus at Stockton-on-Tees, with two colleges being established there in 2001 and the campus being renamed Queen's Campus during the 2003 Golden Jubilee celebrations.
+In 1998, he was appointed vice-chancellor and warden of Durham University.
+His time as vice-chancellor saw the expansion and integration of the campus at Stockton-on-Tees, with two colleges being established there in 2001 and the campus being renamed Queen's Campus during the 2002 Golden Jubilee celebrations.
 A new college was also opened in 2006, Josephine Butler College.
 There was also a return to the teaching of medicine at Durham, with students doing their pre-clinical studies at Queen's Campus before transferring to Newcastle to complete the clinical part of their degrees.
 His time as vice-chancellor also saw the closure of the Department of Applied Linguistics in 2003 and Department of East Asian Studies in 2007.
-Professor Calman retired as Warden in 2006 and was succeeded by Professor Christopher Higgins.
+Professor Calman retired as Warden in 2007 and was succeeded by Professor Christopher Higgins.

-Calman was a member of the Nuffield Council on Bioethics from 2000–2008.
-He chaired its inquiry on the Ethics of research related to healthcare in developing countries from 2000–2002, and was a member of the Working Party on Public health from 2006–2007.
+Calman was a member of the Nuffield Council on Bioethics from 2000 to 2008.
+He chaired its inquiry on the Ethics of research related to healthcare in developing countries from 2000 to 2002, and was a member of the Working Party on Public health from 2006 to 2007.
+In 2004, he was appointed to the Scottish Science Advisory Council (SSAC).